Nikki Rodriguez

-Nikki Rodriguez is an American actress, producer, and model.
+Nikki Rodriguez is an American actress and model.
 She is best known for her role as Jackie Howard in the Netflix teen drama series My Life with the Walter Boys (2023) and for her role in On My Block (2018).

 Early life and education

 Rodriguez was born to a Mexican father and a mother of British and German heritage.
 Rodriguez was raised as an only child, spending most of her upbringing in Minneapolis, Minnesota.
-After she graduated from high school in 2019, she moved to Los Angeles to pursue acting studies, having previously visited the city at age 15 with her father.
+She moved to Los Angeles "straight out of school" to pursue acting, having previously visited the city at age 15 with her father.

 Career

 Rodriguez began her acting career in 2018, making her debut in the short film This Land is Your Land.
 She started acting professionally, quickly gaining experience with appearances in projects like Speechless (2019) and Adam Ruins Everything (2019).
 Her breakthrough role came in 2022 when she starred as Vero, Cesar's girlfriend, in the Netflix series On My Block.

 In 2023, Rodriguez took on the lead role of Jackie Howard in the Netflix teen drama series My Life with the Walter Boys (2023).